Trevor vs Justin; Bama vs LSU and other top stories in 2020

 The Tigers snapped an eight-game losing streak to the Crimson Tide in Tuscaloosa, vanquishing their nemesis en route to a national championship.

-There is no reason to believe Alabama is in decline so now fans will be watching to see if the Tigers”win was a one-off for LSU with a generational quarterback in Joe Burrow or is this the beginning of a new dynamic where the rivals are really rivals.
+There is no reason to believe Alabama is in decline.
+Now fans will be watching to see if the Tigers’ perfect season was a one-off for LSU with a generational quarterback in Joe Burrow or is this the beginning of a new dynamic where the rivals are really rivals.

 TRANSFER QBs